-- 1. To be eligible for a domain name in the com.au 2LD, registrants must be: - a) an Australian registered company; or - b) trading under a registered business name in any Australian State or Territory; or - c) an Australian partnership or sole trader; - d) a foreign company licensed to trade in Australia; or - e) an owner of an Australian Registered Trade Mark; or - f) an applicant for an Australian Registered Trade Mark; or - g) an association incorporated in any Australian State or Territory; or - h) an Australian commercial statutory body. - 2.
-Domain names in the com.au 2LD must: - a) exactly match: - (i) the registrant's company, business, trading, association or statutory body name; or - (ii) the words comprising the registrant's Australian Registered Trade Mark or application for an Australian Registered Trade Mark; or - b) be an acronym or abbreviation of 2a) (i) or (ii); or - c) be otherwise closely and substantially connected to the registrant, because the domain name refers to. - (i) a product that the registrant manufactures or sells; or - (ii) a service that the registrant provides; or - (iii) an event that the registrant organises or sponsors; or - (iv) an activity that the registrant facilitates, teaches or trains; or
+1. To be eligible for a domain name in the com.au 2LD, registrants must be:

+- a) an Australian registered company; or - b) trading under a registered business name in any Australian State or Territory; or - c) an Australian partnership or sole trader; - d) a foreign company licensed to trade in Australia; or - e) an owner of an Australian Registered Trade Mark; or - f) an applicant for an Australian Registered Trade Mark ; or - g) an association incorporated in any Australian State or Territory; or - h) an Australian commercial statutory body. - 2.
+Domain names in the com.au 2LD must: - a) exactly match, acronym or abbreviation of the registrant's company or trading name, organization or association name or trademark; or: - b) be otherwise closely and substantially connected to the registrant.